Elevise

 Picture

 As there is only 1 pair of shared electrons, the fluorine atoms have formed a single covalent bond.
-We represent a single covalent bond with a line (–).
+We represent a single covalent bond with a single line (–).
 The displayed formula for F2 is shown below.

 Picture